mdrezas/Bayesian-Classi-ers/README.md

 Download the data.
 Create an account with Kaggle (if you have not previously done so) and download the Heart Disease dataset.
-You should split the 303 in- stances into training and test sets (8:2) for Naive Bayes classier.
+You should split the 303 in- stances into training and test sets (8:2) for Naive Bayes classifier.
 While for the k-NN classifier, you need to split the instances into training, validation, and test sets as (6:2:2).
 The validation set is used to fine-tune the hyper-parameter k.
 Data can be downloaded from https://www.kaggle.com/ronitf/heart-disease-uci.